 The 7th Arrondissement (Eiffel Tower Area)

-Best for: Families, luxury travellers, and visitors focused on iconic landmarks.
+Best for: Families, luxury travellers, and visitors focused on major landmarks.

 Typical hotel prices: Mid-range to luxury.